“Love the Lord your God with all your heart

 Mark 12:30

-“Worshipping God with everything we’ve got” is what Mark 12:30 is talking about.
-Each Sunday at Laurelwood we engage in worshipping our Lord through a variety of mediums.
+“Worshiping God with everything we’ve got” is what Mark 12:30 is talking about.
+Each Sunday at Laurelwood we engage in worshiping our Lord through a variety of mediums.
 Music is one of the most common ways that we worship and most Sundays, you will find some sort of music to help you look to God and worship Him.

 But there are many other ways we can worship: prayer, scripture, testimonies, serving, giving, etc. You’ll find at Laurelwood we try to incorporate different ways to worship God so that ultimately we can live out Mark 12:30.